Omnia-Mohamed26/IBM-HR-Analytics-Dashboard/README.md

 # 🚀 How to View the Dashboard

 1. Download the repository.
-2. Open **IBM_HR_Analytics.pbix** using Power BI Desktop.
+2. Open **HR Data Analysis.pbix** using Power BI Desktop.
-3. Navigate through the dashboard pages.
+3. Navigate through the three dashboard pages.
-4. Use the interactive slicers to explore workforce insights.
+4. Use the interactive slicers to explore HR insights.
-5. Review the included PDF report for additional business analysis.
+5. Review **IBM-HR-Analytics-Dashboard-Report.pdf** for detailed project documentation.

 ---